SumeetChougule/chaoschain/docs/introduction/quick-start.md

 2. **Access the Web UI**
 - Open your browser
 - Navigate to `http://localhost:3000`
-- Watch the chaos unfold!
+- Monitor the network in real-time

 ## Understanding the Interface